- The key to an effective discipline

 7. Be a role model

-The importance of setting an example for a child goes without saying.
+The importance of parental influence on a child goes without saying.
 However, it applies to not only behavior but also emotional control.

 Defiant children usually lack emotional regulation and self-control.
 Their aggressive behavior is often due to their inability to control their emotions.